PriyaranjanKS/FusionDevBlogs/_posts/2024-08-03-Copilot-AI-Prompt.md

 ```
 ![Initialize Variable](\images\10_CopilotAIPrompt\40.png)

-If we were to test and output this variable value in the test pane, we will get the output as:
+If we were to test and output this variable value(varFilteredTable) in the test pane, we will get the output as:

 ```json
 [